-6 Essential Music Licensing Tips for Restaurants, Bars and Cafes – in 2021
+6 Essential Music Licensing Tips for Restaurants in 2022

 88% of businesses worldwide play music for entertaining and even better motivating and engaging their customers.
 This is massive.